Engehurst

-Engehurst is a heritage-listed residence located in Paddington in the Municipality of Woollahra local government area of New South Wales, Australia.
+Engehurst is a heritage-listed residence located in Paddington, New South Wales, Australia.
 It was designed by John Verge and built from 1834 to 1835.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Paddington

 This suburb, which took its name from the London borough, lies in what were once paddocks adjacent to Victoria Barracks.
-It was the first of the early Sydney suburbs that was not self-sufficient - its inhabitants, unlike those of Balmain or Newtown, where work was available in local industries, had to go away each day to their places of employment.
+It was the first of the early Sydney suburbs that was not self-sufficient – its inhabitants, unlike those of Balmain or Newtown, where work was available in local industries, had to go away each day to their places of employment.
 Development of the Eastern Suburbs (Edgecliff, Double Bay, Point Piper and Woollahra) surrounded this area with wealthy people's homes so this small hilly suburb lost all hope of harbour views.

-The area developed after a road was constructed to link up with a pilot station that was to be built at Watson's Bay (South Head Road).
+The area developed after a road was constructed to link up with a pilot station that was to be built at Watsons Bay (South Head Road).
 John Palmer, the settlement's commissary, refused to allow people to cross his land grant ('Woolloomooloo'), so the road had to follow a roundabout way through Paddington to bypass his 100 acre.
 Only a handful of workers lived in the area, and it was not until 1838, when it was decided to build a new military barracks in Paddington, that life came to the area.
 From 1848 when Victoria Barracks had been opened (designed by Lt.-Col. George Barney) and homes for the soldiers and their families had been erected, Paddington began to assume a real identity...The (barracks site) land was sandy - in fact a huge sandhill was located on the western side of the Greens Road area, and the foundation trenches had to be dug very deep, to locate firm stone for the foundations.
 Stone was mostly quarried in the area: the stonemasons were free settlers who had worked on erection of the Customs House at what was then Semi-Circular Quay.